Skip to content

 +49 493526000000 .
 Freitag IT GmbH specializes in providing scalable and reliable IT solutions, including cloud computing, virtualization, and managed services.
 Their offerings cater to agile businesses, focusing on modern technologies such as hybrid multi-cloud architectures and machine learning.
 The company aims to enhance productivity and efficiency through tailored IT services, including remote management, security solutions, and unified communication systems.
 Their target clients include organizations seeking comprehensive IT support and innovative digital transformation solutions.
 Stolen

 Public reporting indicates that Freitag IT GmbH, reachable at +49 493526000000, was listed on the m3rx leak site on May 3, 2026.
 The data taken consists of internal files exfiltrated during a ransomware incident.
-No confirmed details have been released about the volume of records or the specific types of personal information contained in those files.
+No Reported Details have been released about the volume of records or the specific types of personal information contained in those files.
 The company specializes in hybrid multi-cloud architectures, machine learning applications, remote management, and unified communications, meaning client contact details, contracts, and potentially employee or customer records may have been involved.

 Why This Matters for You and Your Family